Encharted Cook

 • Sugar Peas - These can be raw or blanched and shocked in ice water for a bright green look.

 • Bacon - Any type of sliced bacon; smoked or maple can be used.
-I prefer to cook the bacon in the oven while I prep the other ingredients.
-You can also purchase already-cooked bacon crumbles.
+I prefer to use purchased bacon bits.
+But you can also cook the bacon in the oven while you prep the other ingredients.

 • Red Onion - Red onion has the best flavor for salads.
 I mince it fine so that it is evenly distributed throughout the salad.